 Broc is a pianist and organist who pursued his music career part-time for most of his adult life until he left his business career in the mid-2010s.
 Now, he teaches piano, serves as a church musician, and performs recitals in-person and online.

-Mr. Hite resumed teaching piano privately in 2016, and in the fall of 2017 became a piano instructor at the Shepherd Music School, based at Central United Methodist Church in Rogers.
-As a freelance Web developer, he used his skills to rebuild the school’s Website and build a Website for the NWA Chapter of the American Guild of Organists.
+Mr. Hite resumed teaching piano privately in 2016.
+In the fall of 2017, he became a piano instructor at the Shepherd Music School, and later at Broc Hite Piano Studio, both based at Central United Methodist Church in Rogers.
+As an aspiring freelance Web developer, he used his skills to rebuild the school’s Website and build his own Website from scratch.

 If a shorter bio would be more helpful, please look at my Short Music Bio.